If you’re the primary caregiver for your elderly parent, you’re not alone.

 Caregiving is hard … and even harder when you’re still working.
-Communication with other family members and friends is key to save your sanity as the primary caregiver.
+Communication with other family members and friends is key to saving your sanity as the primary caregiver.

 With technology, communication can be easier.
 Here are three ideas to improve communication with family and friends.

-In this way, you can give access to specific folders or files for select individuals.
-For example, if someone is helping by taking your elderly parent to the doctor, you can give them access to healthcare information.
+In this way, you can give access to specific folders or files to select individuals.
+For example, if someone is helping to take your elderly parent to the doctor, you can provide them with access to healthcare information.

 3- Install home cameras.

 It’s an easy way to check and see how your elderly parent is doing around the house, especially if there is concern about dementia.

 Either purchase a do-it-yourself kit or hire a security company to install cameras.
 With many systems, you’ll have an app to view each camera.

 When you’re the primary caregiver, don’t go it alone.
 Use technology to communicate with family and friends who want to help (or need convincing their help is required).